DETAILED ACTION

 Claim(s) 2-4, and 10-11 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Blais (US 5216236 A) in view of O’Keeffe (US 20180059248 A1).

-Blais does not explicitly teach determining an estimated speed of an object, and adjusting scanning parameters based on the object speed.
+Regarding claim 2, Blais teaches the method of tracking objects according to claim 1, but does not explicitly teach determining an estimated speed of an object, and adjusting scanning parameters based on the object speed.

-O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, wherein in sub-step C3 of determining a position of the object an estimated speed of movement of the object is furthermore determined based on the estimated position used at sub-step C1 and on the position determined at sub-step C3,
+O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, wherein in sub-step C3 of determining the position of the object an estimated speed of movement of the object is furthermore determined based on the estimated position used at sub-step C1 and on the position determined at sub-step C3,

 and wherein, at the time of the implementation of step C, for an iteration n, n being an integer greater than or equal to 2, in the sub-step C1 of determining the tracking pattern, the at least one other parameter of the tracking pattern is furthermore determined based on the estimated speed of movement of the object determined at step C3 of iteration n-1 ([0232] - [0237]; Fig. 36B where a "keep out region", which informs steering instructions, may be determined by the speed of the detected object which is determined by at least two sets of data, as based on change in position).